pfnet-research/menoh-ruby/docs/tutorial.md

 end
 ```

-## Run inference and get result
+## Run inference and get results

-Now we can run inference.
+Now we can run the inference.

 ```ruby
 # execute inference